Get a quote on Business Insurance

 Subrogation is the substitution of an individual or group for another in a legal setting.
 It is most often used with respect to an insurance claim or debt.
-It gives insurers the legal right to seek reimbursement for any losses they may pay by suing the party that caused the losses.
+It gives insurance carriers the legal right to seek reimbursement for any losses they may pay by suing the party at fault who caused the losses.
 Within the field of insurance, subrogation is when an insurance company stands in for you and takes on your legal right to pursue an organization or individual for an insurance claim.

-Subrogation always includes three parties: the insured (you, or the policyholder), the insurer (insurance company/provider), and the party responsible for damages.
+Subrogation always includes three parties: the insured party (you, or the policyholder), the insurer (insurance company/provider), and the fault party responsible for damages.

 Typical Subrogation Clauses